pineapplegiant/dotfiles/notes/git-cheatsheet.md

 > Also did you know that cows can't walk downstairs, but they can walk upstairs.

+### There are 3 main areas in git:

+1) Working Directory - Place you're working, with all of your files.
+2) Staging Directory - Place you add your changes.
+3) Repository - Place where all the commits are stored.
+Literally.
+All of them since the start of the project.

 ### Git uses the 'Less navigation' Scheme